swiss-ai/posttraining/installation/docker-arm64-cuda/CSCS-Clariden-setup/README.md

 #### From a file

-You will find the image to use for this project in _TODO ADD IMAGE_PATH_.
+You will find the image to use for this project at `/capstor/store/cscs/swissai/a10/container-images/a10+smoalla+swiss-<remove-me>-alignment+arm64-cuda-root-latest.sqsh`.
 Copy it or create a symlink to it where you keep your images.
 E.g.,
 ```bash
 # Make a directory where you store your images